kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

 ## Creating a Contract

-After successfully installing and initializing our project we are now ready to create our smart contract.
+After installing and initializing our project we are now ready to create our smart contract.

 Open your project folder in an editor of your choice(I use atom) and notice that your file structure should look as follows: